pengguo-seismo/RTM_acoustic_updown/README.md

 # Reverse time migration (RTM) with up/down wavefield decomposition.

 This is for RTM using acoustic wave equation.
-Please also note that this repository also contains code that was used for testing purpose during the source code development.
+Please note that this repository also contains code that was used for testing purpose during the source code development.

 Please cite "Guo, P., Guan, H., & McMechan, G. A. (2020).
 Data-and model-domain up/down wave separation for reverse-time migration with free-surface multiples.
 Geophysical Journal International, 223(1), 77-93."  &